Ischgl gin – the first ever ski resort gin

 The secret of Ischgl Gin’s initial success?
 As we supped the fine spirit in the resort’s famed cocktail bar, Bar 67, we asked owner and manufacturer Fabien Sautner his thoughts: “The key ingredient is undoubtedly the Ischgl Bergheu (mountain hay), which we harvest by hand on the high alps during summer,” he replied

-“The mountain hay distillate is then carefully blended with such other botanicals as juniper, lavender, coriander and rose petals, and reduced to 45 vol.”
+“The mountain hay distillate is then carefully blended with such other botanicals as juniper, lavender, coriander, lime and orange peel, and rose petals, and reduced to 45 vol.”